 - Not caring about aesthetics – People make judgments on businesses based on their looks first.
 Make a good impression.

 - Not having a website – In the 21st century, every business needs to have a web presence.
 It is a form of advertising for your business.

-- Not having a marketing program – Continually marketing the studio will continually bring in new students.
+- Not having marketing programs – Continually marketing the studio will continually bring in new students.

 - Not knowing what your students do for a living – Your students can potentially be perfect advertising for you.
 Know what they do for a living and use them as a connection to new students when and where it is appropriate.